operator-framework/operator-sdk/doc/test-framework/scorecard.md

 #### Provided APIs have validation

-This test verifies that the CRDs for the provided CRs contain a validation section and that there is a validation for each spec and status field detected in the CR.
+This test verifies that the CRDs for the provided CRs contain a validation section and that there is validation for each spec and status field detected in the CR.
 This test has a maximum score equal to the number of CRs provided via the `--cr-manifest` flag.

 #### Owned CRDs Have Resources Listed